moderndatacompany/dataos.info/docs/resources/instance_secret.md

 ### **Create an Instance Secret YAML configuration**

-Begin by creating a YAML file that will hold the configuration details for your Instance Secret.
+Begin by creating a manifest file that will hold the configuration details for your Instance Secret.
 ### **Resource meta section**

-The YAML snippet provided below serves as a reference for the Resource meta section, outlining essential declarations for Instance Secrets.
+The Insatnce Secret manifest snippet provided below serves as a reference for the Resource meta section, outlining essential declarations for Instance Secrets.
 Note that while some attributes are optional, others are mandatory for consistency across all resource types.

 ```yaml
 # Resource meta section